mkumar73/beckernick.github.io/_posts/2016-10-17-neural-network-scratch.markdown

     Test accuracy: 96.4%

 Nearly identical to the results from Tensorflow!
-Even though my model was slower, it still did well!
+Even though my model was slower, it still works.

 Let's plot the correct predictions in blue and the incorrect ones in red.